nodejs/mentorship/onboarding_docs/docs/SectionI/CreatingTheApplication.md

 After the meeting, the MI will use the gathered requirements to craft a Initiative Application using aidaform.com.

 ## Notes
-* We have yet to create a Initiative Application that involves a code challenge but are currently working on such a Initiative Application.
+* We have created a Initiative Application that involves a code challenge and are currently working on another such a Initiative Application.